Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Planted Biclique and Densest Subgraph

-For a subset $S \subseteq [n]$, let $D_{S}$ be the distribution over $\{0,1\}^n$ with a planted clique on the subset $S$.
-Let $\{S_1,\ldots,S_m\}$ be the set of all ${n \choose k}$ subsets of $[n]$ of size $k$.
-For $i\in [m]$ we use $D_i$ to denote $D_{S_i}$.
 The reference distribution in our lower bounds will be the uniform distribution over $\{0,1\}^n$ and let $\hat{D}_S$ denote $D_S/D - 1$.
-In order to apply our lower bounds based on statistical dimension with average correlation we now prove that for the planted clique problem average correlations of large sets must be small.
-We start with a lemma that bounds the correlation of two planted clique distributions relative to the reference distribution $D$ as a function of the overlap between the cliques: \begin{lemma} For $i,j \in [m]$, where $\lambda = |S_i \cap S_j|$. \end{lemma} \begin{proof} For the distribution $D_i$, we consider the probability $D_i(x)$ of generating the vector $x$.
-Then,
+In order to apply our lower bounds based on statistical dimension with average correlation we now prove that for the planted biclique problem average correlations of large sets of distributions must be small.
+We start with a lemma that bounds the correlation of two planted biclique distributions relative to the reference distribution $D$ as a function of the overlap between the planted sets: \begin{lemma} For $i,j \in [m]$, where $\lambda = |S_i \cap S_j|$. \end{lemma}